Switzerland Steps to Market

 Who Needs a CHRN?

-- Only four types of organizations require a CHRN: Manufacturers, System/Procedure Pack Producers, Authorized Representatives and Importers.
+- These four types of organizations require a CHRN: Manufacturers, System/Procedure Pack Producers, Authorized Representatives, and Importers.

 NOTE: Even though a distributor is also an economic operator, they do not require a CHRN.
 This is the same as Europe’s Economic Operator registration requirements.